rails/rails/guides/source/action_mailer_basics.md

 Notice that in both HTMl and text email templates you can use the instance variables `@user` and `@url`.

-When you call the `mail` method now, Action Mailer will detect the two templates (text and HTML) and automatically generate a `multipart/alternative` email.
+Now, when you call the `mail` method, Action Mailer will detect the two templates``` (text and HTML) and automatically generate a `multipart/alternative` email.

 ### Call the Mailer